phoever23/CITS5505_Group4/README.md

 | 24297797 | Gayathri Kasunthika Kanakaratne | GayaKasun2401   | Dashboard view, unit tests                                              |
 | 24345651 | Niranjan Vasudevan              | niranjan-v2     | Upload view, selenium tests                                             |

+Note: Commit `5477df1` on May 6, 2025, which appears under Ming’s name, was actually authored by Gayathri.
+Due to time constraints, Gayathri was unable to push the commit to GitHub herself, so Ming pushed it on her behalf.
+The work in this commit should be credited to Gayathri.

 ## Launch the Application

 Follow these steps to set up and run the application: